Neche-Stephen/AccuKnox-Dashboard/README.md

 ### Running the Application
     npm run dev
-    After it runs, visit: http://localhost:5173 in your browser at
+    After it runs, visit: http://localhost:5173 in your browser

 ## Project Structure
 ```bash